SUGAR CANE ALLEY

 1983 — Unicef Prize

-** A first for a black actress and for a film directed by a black director
+** A first for a black female actor and for a film directed by a black director

 (FRENCH ACADEMY AWARDS)